Share This Page

 Leqembi activating microbial cleanup.

-For years, the medical community has celebrated the arrival of lecanemab (marketed as Leqembi) as a milestone in the fight against Alzheimer’s disease.
-While clinical trials proved the drug could slow cognitive decline and clear toxic amyloid-beta plaques, a fundamental question remained: how exactly does an injected antibody trigger the brain to “clean itself”?
+For years, the medical community has celebrated the arrival of lecanemab (marketed as Leqembi) as a milestone in the fight against Alzheimer’s.
+While clinical trials proved the drug could slow cognitive decline and clear toxic amyloid-beta plaques, a fundamental question remained: how exactly does it trigger the brain to “clean itself”?

 A groundbreaking study published in Nature Neuroscience has finally provided the answer.
 Researchers from VIB and KU Leuven have identified a specific part of the Leqembi molecule—the “Fc fragment”—as the essential key that unlocks the brain’s natural defense system.
 This discovery provides the first direct mechanistic explanation for how this class of drugs operates, moving the conversation from “what” it does to “how” it achieves its life-changing effects.